【Major Points】

 1. Diet

-1. Take foods that are rich in natural estrogen, such as peanuts, potatoes, milk and soy products.
+1. Take foods that are rich in natural estrogen, such as yam, potatoes, milk and soy products.
 It may help alleviate menopause symptoms.

 2. Eat foods that are rich in antioxidant nutrients to fight aging, including vitamin A (ex. whole grains and dark vegetables), vitamin C (ex. orange, tangerine and guava), and vitamin E (ex. almonds, peanuts and spinach).

 3. Be conscious of calcium intake to replenish the loss of bone mass.
-Foods with high calcium content include milk, cheese products, anchovies, spinach, sesame, nostoc and soy products.
+Foods with high calcium include milk, cheese products, anchovies, spinach, sesame, nostoc and soy products.
 In addition, vitamin D is beneficial for calcium absorption.
-But overdose should be avoided and better take it under doctor's instructions.
+But overdose should be avoided and it's better to take it under doctor's guidance.

 4. Reduce the intake of saturated fat and cholesterol foods, and eat a high-calcium, low-fat, high-fiber diet.